yuewending/PPHA30550_Final_Project/index.md

   2. `refined_progress.csv` The refined data file containing target variables only.
   3. `school_id.csv` an one-column list containing all School IDs.

-#### Avarge ACT Scores
+#### High School Assessment Reports and Metrics

-We downloaded datasheet (Excel format) containing averaged scores of the standard ACT exams at the school level (2002~2016).
-Only the columns "School ID", "Year" and "Composite Score" are extracted for analysis.
+CPS provides many useful data sets via its [School Data](http://cps.edu/SchoolData/Pages/SchoolData.aspx) page.
+These data sets are provided in Excel format.
+We downloaded datasheet and use Python/Pandas to extract the columns that we need, as well as the School ID column for matching.
+We used three files in this study with variables: **"11th Grade ACT Scores", "5-year Graduation Percentages" and "After 2-Year College Enrollment Percentages".**

-**Step:** run the python script "`query_act.py`" in this folder
+**Step:** run the python script "`query_act.py`", "`query_graduation.py`","`query_college.py`" in this folder

 **Output files:**
-  1. `raw_act.xls` The raw data downloaded from CPS.
+  1. `raw_[XXX].xls` The raw data downloaded from CPS.
-  2. `refined_act.csv` The refined data file containing target variables only.
+  2. `refined_[XXX].csv` The refined data file containing target variables only.

 ### Crime Rates